os-fpga/Virtual-FPGA-Lab/fpga/readme.md

 # FPGA flow

-## Installtion and Overview of Sandpiper
+## Installation and Overview of SandPiper

 * [SandPiper](https://www.redwoodeda.com/products) is a code generator that generates readable, well-structured, Verilog or SystemVerilog\ code from the given TL-Verilog code.
 * [SandPiper SaaS Edition](https://pypi.org/project/sandpiper-saas/) runs as a microservice in the cloud to support easy open-source development.
 Install Sanpiper SaaS Edition for this project.